gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 In his hands, the bearded man held a polished steel casket.
 Erileine's heart sank.
 It had to be the Pilot Stone, but there was no way the four of them could get past the dozen soldiers around it.
-They'd never even *reach* the soldiers---they'd be cut down by crossbows at the first shout of alarm.
+They'd never even *reach* the soldiers—they'd be cut down by crossbows at the first shout of alarm.

 Razi stood and threw three blue vials in high arcs one after another.